 The client journey

 The client journey typically comprises four phases, during each of which the respondents were asked about their CX.
-The phases are:
+The Four Os of the CX Cycle are:

 Onboarding and scoping